Mohamed-Galdi/laravel-topics/14-websockets-and-broadcasting-with-pusher-and-reverb-in-laravel/websockets-and-broadcasting-with-pusher-and-reverb-in-laravel.md

 #### Step 3: Subscribe to Private Channel

-Return to your WebSocket connection and send a subscription message using the authentication string:
+Return to your WebSocket connection and send a subscription message using the authentication string

 A successful subscription will return: